VirusTotal/yara/docs/capi.rst

 .. c:function:: int yr_initialize(void)

-  Initalize the library.
+  Initialize the library.
 Must be called by the main thread before using any other function.
 Return :c:macro:`ERROR_SUCCESS` on success another error code in case of error.
 The list of possible return codes vary according to the modules compiled into YARA.